chynapb/sneakerheadz/README.md

 # SneakerHeadz

 Full stack e-commerce sneaker store built with React.
-This project utilizes the React Context API, local storage, Express.js, and Stripe.
+This project utilizes the React Context API, Express.js, and Stripe.